 2.4.
-SWOT and PEST analysis
+SWOT and PEST analysis usage

 As given in explanation Riccentre (2010) the SWOT (Strengths Weaknesses Opportunities Threats) analysis technique is an extremely useful tool for understanding and reviewing the company's or person's position prior to making decisions about self-state assessment in the environment or future company direction or the implementation of a new business idea.
 A SWOT analysis can be completed by an individual or within the organization.
-As shown in Figure 5 from Wenzhong, Z. (2009) the top row of table is internal and the bottom row is external.
+As shown in Figure 6 the top row of table is internal and the bottom row is external.
 As the left column is helpful and the right column is harmful then the purpose of personal activities must be to maximize the issues of strengths and opportunities of left column and minimize the weaknesses and threats of right column the table.
-See also SWOT blog (2012).
+See also How to conduct a personal SWOT analysis (2012) and Manktelow (2007).